Opportunity for schools to recruit high-quality modern foreign language teachers from Spain.

 - reimbursing schools for obtaining Enhanced DBS checks for the teacher

 - an acclimatisation support package

 The Spanish teachers will be expected to cover the cost of their flights, accommodation and living expenses while residing in England.

 Spanish teachers are shortlisted against the following criteria:

-They must have a BA in English or Spanish studies with a Certificate of Aptitude or a Master’s degree in teaching or equivalent.
+They must have a Bachelor’s degree in English, Spanish, French or German studies with a Teaching Certificate of Aptitude or a Master’s degree in teaching or equivalent.

 Candidates must have: